 There are five options that will add money to your categories when used:

 - Underfunded: This option will assign enough to fund your Targets in their order of priority, in addition to covering upcoming transactions and overspending.
 This number represents (with no categories selected) the total amount you still need to assign in your budget.
 Flipping to a future month (with no categories assigned) will tell you how much is needed to fund a whole month's budget.
-If you want to dig into the logic behind this option, take a deep dive into the Underfunded Help Doc!
+If you're interested in learning more, you can take a deep dive into the logic behind the underfunded option.

 - Assigned Last Month: Some assigned amounts don’t change month-to-month.
 Rent/mortgage, for example.
 Use this option to assign the same amount as the previous month.